-Russia’s FM in Egypt for talks on trade and Ethiopia’s dam
+Russia’s FM in Egypt for talks on ties and Ethiopia’s dam

 Lavrov said Russia was not invited to engage in the talks between Egypt, Sudan and Ethiopia, but has supported an African Union-led settlement to the yearslong dispute.

 The Russian minister did not address when Moscow would resume direct flights to Egypt’s Red Sea resorts.
-However, he told Egypt’s state-run Ahram daily in an interview published Monday that he expected the flight would be resumed “soon.”
+However, he told Egypt’s state-run Ahram daily in an interview published Monday that he expected the flights would be resumed “soon.”

 Flights were suspended when the Islamic State group downed a Russian airliner over Egypt’s Sinai Peninsula in 2015, killing all 224 people on board.
 Egypt has since spent millions of dollars to upgrade security at its airports and undergone numerous checks by Russian experts.